Orlando, FL, Game Design Schools

 Master of Science in Interactive Entertainment

-Individuals can enroll in any of Orange Tech's 18 career-related programs offered in arts and technology, business, consumer services, education and healthcare.
+Individuals can enroll in any of Orange Tech's numerous career-related programs offered in arts and technology, business, consumer services, education and healthcare.
 The school also offers academic programs like GED preparation, adult basic education and adult English literacy.
-Orange County Public Schools manages Orange Tech, and the school is accredited by the Accrediting Commission of the Council on Occupational Education and Southern Association of Colleges and Schools Council on Accreditation and School Improvement.
+Orange County Public Schools manages Orange Tech, and the school is accredited by the Southern Association of Colleges and Schools and the Council on Occupational Education.

-Career Program in Game, Simulation and Animation Programming
+Career Program in Game, Simulation and Animation Visual Design

 This 600-hour program teaches students to design video games for various gaming systems, create 2-D and 3-D graphics and construct computer games.
-Students can prepare for careers in the gaming or digital media industry, such as game programmer or designer, computer game developer or simulation programmer.
+Students can prepare for careers in the gaming or digital media industry as a game programmer or designer, computer game developer or simulation programmer.
 Full-time and part-time options are available for this program.

 Bachelor of Arts in Digital Arts